SkwarekP/react-redux-machine-state-exam/README.md

 Nowadays I develop that app adding new features depends what actually comes to my mind.

-I'm looking for contributors who would help me with backend part (I'm using firebase at the moment).

 You can check the current prototype at this address: https://machine-state.netlify.app/